National Tea Day

 - There are more than 3,000 different varieties of tea.

-- Tea bags were invented by Thomas Sullivan who sold samples of tea in fine silk pouches.
+- Tea bags were invented by Thomas Sullivan, who sold samples of tea in fine silk pouches.
 People just ended up placing the whole bag into hot water.

-- People should avoid drinking black tea while eating because it can affect the absorption of certain vitamins and minerals such as iron.
+- People should avoid drinking black tea while eating because it can affect the absorption of certain vitamins and minerals, such as iron.

 Observing National Tea Day

-In the United Kingdom, this holiday is one that’s widely observed, so people can find a tea gathering just about anywhere.
+In the United Kingdom, this holiday is widely observed, so people can find a tea gathering just about anywhere.
 And people in the UK can use this holiday to get a free cuppa.